 Lindsay Uittenbogaard: Hello, thank you very much.
-And isn't it ironic that the most misunderstood part of Internal Comms could be in fact alignment?
+Isn't it ironic that the most misunderstood part of Internal Comms could be, in fact, alignment?
 So yes, thanks for having me on the show.

 I spent 15 years in corporate communication positions, in the oil and gas and telecoms industries, before moving into the field of alignment, which is where I am now.
 So let's talk about it.

-Jonathan Davies: All right.
+Jonathan Davies: Alright.
 Awesome.
-So I think first things first, when we start talking about definitions in terms, it's probably best to establish what the definition is of employee alignment, because I think just like employee engagement, the problem with those terms is that if I asked five different Internal Communicators, I'm likely to get five different answers.
+First things first, when we start talking about definitions in terms, it's probably best to establish what the definition is of employee alignment, because I think just like employee engagement, the problem with those terms is that if I asked five different Internal Communicators, I'm likely to get five different answers.
 I'm so very curious to hear, how would you define employee alignment?

 Lindsay Uittenbogaard: Employee alignment is really when people are moving in the same direction and their views are compatible.
 They feel like they're in a well oiled machine, they're with a group of people who respect each other for being talented in their own ways.
-So it's very much about inclusion and diversity, and there's energy and momentum.
+It's very much about Diversity and Inclusion, and there's energy and momentum.

-So I define alignment essentially about being about compatibility, where the opposite of that is misalignment, which you would define as conflict then.
-So I can unpack that a little more, by talking about the broader alignment picture on three levels, because you know, alignment can apply to anything from cars and wheels, to systems and processes.
+I define alignment essentially about being about compatibility, where the opposite of that is misalignment, which you would define as conflict then.
+I can unpack that a little more, by talking about the broader alignment picture on three levels, because alignment can apply to anything from cars and wheels, to systems and processes.

-So we're essentially talking about people-alignment.
-So people-alignment can be on three levels, there's the whole strategic intent alignment piece, which is where our strategy, and purpose, and systems, and capability, and architecture, and everything inside a whole system of an organization matches up.
+We're essentially talking about people-alignment.
+People-alignment can be on three levels, there's the whole strategic intent alignment piece, which is where our strategy, and purpose, and systems, and capability, and architecture, and everything inside a whole system of an organization matches up.

 Jonathan Davies: Interesting.
-So you can say that there's a difference between, aligning maybe culturally and aligning when it comes to strategy, and then maybe more on the team level side of things.
+You can say that there's a difference between, aligning maybe culturally and aligning when it comes to strategy, and then maybe more on the team level side of things.
 Is that how you would separate them?
 It's like micro, macro, meso almost.

-Lindsay Uittenbogaard: I mean, traditionally people used to narrow in the scope of alignment to look at goals, and how individual goals matched up to team goals and organizational goals.
+Lindsay Uittenbogaard: Traditionally people used to narrow in the scope of alignment to look at goals, and how individual goals matched up to team goals and organizational goals.

-Lindsay Uittenbogaard: Well, definitely, because you know, things are always changing.
+Lindsay Uittenbogaard: Definitely, because things are always changing.
 Alignment is a state at a particular point in time, much like a balance sheet is to finance.
 Misalignment inevitably keeps coming up.
-So we shouldn't be frustrated about the fact that we're having to deal with misalignment.
+We shouldn't be frustrated about the fact that we're having to deal with misalignment.